When and How to Escalate a Customer Service Issue

-Anyone calling into support needs help and they always want it resolved or escalated immediately, but how do you know when it’s time to escalate?
+Anyone calling into the support needs help with a customer service issue and they always want it resolved or escalated immediately, but how do you know when it’s time to escalate?

 Define an internal SLA of when to escalate a case.
 For instance, if a case has not been resolved in 5 days and is of medium priority, the case should be escalated.
-I would use discretion on escalation SLAs but it serves as a good guideline for when to escalate.
-This can be a warning sign for your front line agents that are potentially struggling with a case, so make note and potentially take action if this SLA is hit.
+I would use discretion on escalation SLAs but it serves as a good guideline for when to escalate a customer service issue.
+This can be a warning sign for your front-line agents that are potentially struggling with a case, so make a note and potentially take action if this SLA is hit.

 Agents are the best at knowing if a case should be escalated.
-Everyone wants to solve a customers issue, that’s their job and their way of learning, but escalating up when they are out of their league or when they need expert hands is sometimes necessary.
-The biggest reasons agents don’t want to escalate is pride, they don’t know they need to escalate, or they know once they escalate the case that they will never hear about how it was resolved.
+Everyone wants to solve a customer service issue, that’s their job and their way of learning, but escalating up when they are out of their league or when they need expert hands is sometimes necessary.
+The biggest reason agents don’t want to escalate a customer service issue is pride, they don’t know they need to escalate, or they know once they escalate the case that they will never hear about how it was resolved.
 To mitigate this, make sure your SLA is in place and you have a feedback mechanism so that your agents that escalated the case know if and how it was resolved.

-Is there anything you can do to mitigate their issue?
+Is there anything you can do to mitigate their customer service issue?

 Once the agent has decided to escalate the case, make sure there is an escalation template for them to fill out and give to the next level of support.
 Work with your escalation team and find out what information they need.
 It could be simple, or could be more in depth but make sure they get what they need in the first escalation attempt.
 A very simple example could be something like this: